SebMouren/command-line-api-wiki/Using-the-API.md

 The `GetParserBuilder` method returns a `CommandLineBuilder`.
 The `CommandLineBuilder` allows you to gather all the details about your syntax and how you want the pipeline to work. `Build` creates the actual `Parser` instance, which is immutable during the evaluation, validation and invocation phases.

-The main method iteself doesn't need to know anything about the syntax of the CLI.
+The main method itself doesn't need to know anything about the syntax of the CLI.

 The `GetParserBuilder` method creates a CommandLineBulider which understands both commands and the middleware pipeline.
 Since the `tool` command is just one part of the syntax, the `GetParserBuilder` method calls a method for each of the commands that will eventually be supported: